theCocoonStudio/home/README.md

 ## Usage

-Use this component with `react-three-fiber` to create chained, modular shader passes.
+Use with `react-three-fiber` to create chained, modular shader passes.

 `ShaderPass` is just a wrapper of [`RenderTexture`](https://github.com/pmndrs/drei/?tab=readme-ov-file#rendertexture) under the hood.
 You place instances of it in a `ShaderPassesTexture` to easily use the output texture of any other `ShaderPass` render.